ozgraslan/ur5_robotiq140_kinect/README.md

 # ur5_robotiq140_kinect

-Works on Ubuntu 18.04 and ROS-Melodic.
+Works on Ubuntu 18.04 with ROS-Melodic & Gazebo 9.0.0 and Ubuntu 16.04 with ROS-Kinetic & Gazebo 7.16.

 How to install: